flutter/website/src/testing/debugging.md

   representation of the widget tree, inspect individual widgets and their property values, enable the performance overlay, and more.
+* If you are looking for a way to use GDB to remotely debug the Flutter engine running within an Android app process, check out [`flutter_gdb`][].

 [`flutter_gdb`]: https://github.com/flutter/engine/blob/main/sky/tools/flutter_gdb